-The IBCLC credential signifies that the practitioner has demonstrated the clinical knowledge to provide holistic evidence-based, family-centered care from preconception to weaning and to work together with families to develop and implement individualized feeding plans to prevent and solve feeding problems and to collaborate with other members of the health care team.
+The IBCLC credential signifies that the practitioner has demonstrated the clinical knowledge to provide holistic evidence-based, family-centered care from preconception to weaning.
+This person will work together with families to develop and implement individualized feeding plans to prevent and solve feeding problems and will collaborate with other members of the health care team as needed.

 Why a family might need an IBCLC?

 A board-certified lactation consultant is an invaluable asset to breastfeeding families, reassuring you when breastfeeding and lactation are going well, and by providing information and support to help prevent and manage common concerns.
 IBCLCs help with:

 - Prenatal counseling about the factors that may affect breastfeeding and lactation

 - Basic position and latch of the infant

 - Information about practices that promote successful breastfeeding and lactation

 - Preventing and managing common concerns such as poor latch, inadequate milk transfer or supply, nipple or breast pain, and calming a fussy baby

 - Milk expression and storage for parents who must be separated from their babies

 - Strategies for breastfeeding and lactation after returning to work